IntegralEquations/Inti.jl/docs/src/examples/crack_elasticity.md

 ```

 where $\boldsymbol{u}$ is the unknown vector of displacements.
 One difficulty that arises is
-related to the fact that in our implementation, both `u` and `f` are represented as
+related to the fact that in our implementation, both `\phi` and `f` are represented as
 `Vector`s of `SVector`s.
 While convenient for some operations, this can lead to difficulties
 when trying to solve the linear system since most linear algebra libraries expect matrices
 of a scalar field (usually either ``\mathbb{R}`` or ``\mathbb{C}``).
 To address this, we